SPstudioO/Social-Dilemma/README.md

 # Social-Dilemma
 ###### SIYEON PARK

-#### *💡ARDUINO, what several circuits are connected to make light 🔑 SOCIAL MEDIA ALGORITHMS, what multiple internet networks are connected to give result to users*
+Physical or creative, I didn't grow up with circuits like coding or arduino.
+So I'm a person who feels incredibly unfamiliar with these engineering things.
+Creative computing is a difficult and large field, and it took a lot of time to learn circuits. **Just keep in mind** that you have to experiment constantly.

+**_⭐️Don't worry! just keep trying and asking to work!
+You can do it, too!_**

 ---
+#### *💡ARDUINO, what several circuits are connected to make light 🔑 SOCIAL NETWORKING ALGORITHMS, what multiple internet networks are connected to give result to users*

 ![networking](https://user-images.githubusercontent.com/94651916/142575868-ab2110b5-fc82-469f-bfe4-ee6a4e26439d.jpg)
->>>
-## What is social media?
-+ Interactive computer-mediated technologies
-+ Virtual communities
-+ Networks
-+ Sharing of information

-Most people think of Instagram, Twitter, ect.
-It is right, but social media refers to open online content that is used to share one's thought, opinions, experiences, and perspectives.
+>>>As I learned Arduino, I noticed the connection, combination, and results of circuits and circuits.
+Several circuits were fixed to each position and could feel the step of connecting along the flow.
+I was very interested in this trend, and through this connection, a social network emerged.

 ## Uses of social media
-+ Social networking
++ Social networking🔑🔑
 + Messages boards
 + Social knowledge
 + Multimedia